- Highs: Affordable fixed transaction rate of 1.95%. No other ongoing costs to worry about.

 Accepting card payments is a must in today’s just-about cashless society.
 Increasingly, vendors need to be able to process a wide range of cards, anywhere, at anytime.

 One of the mobile point of sale (mPOS) solutions for small businesses growing fast in the UK is SumUp.
-Similar to iZettle and Payleven (see comparison table) it has no fixed monthly fees or minimum transaction volumes.
+Having merged with Payleven, it now rivals iZettle (see comparison table) and offers more competitive rates than PayPal Here it has no fixed monthly fees or minimum transaction volumes.

 The company launched its new Air contactless card reader in the UK in November 2016.
 Featuring the latest in Chip and PIN technology, swipe and contactless functionality, the new reader is a step up from SumUp’s PIN+ from 2014.